 Sure, there’d been the occasional, highly conspicuous side-eye because I was a woman-without-a-child, but was it possible only mothers experienced the daily pressure of unqualified opinions?
 Pressure so oppressive and relentless it bowed their backs, bit by bit, until at the young age of 35 they could be seen hobbling down the street like those unfortunate old women with perpendicular spines?

-I wondered, Should I have a have a baby?
+I wondered, Should I have (or should I at some point have had) a baby?

 While lying in bed one night, wide awake and inexplicably anxious at 3:45 a.m. (after having gone to bed at 8:30 to get all the sleep social media links say one should get), I realized, no!
 I didn’t need to have a child, because as it happened, I was—and had been—under scrutiny, too, but it was a scrutiny so subtle and commonplace I almost couldn’t see it, anymore.
 Imagine my elation when, after some reflection, I discovered I’d experienced zero days in the last six months that had been absent the flutter of subconscious angst tickling the back of my neck, much of it caused not by the Fear of Missing Out, but by the Fear of Doing It Wrong—even without children to irreversibly damage by allowing them to…say, read The Adventures of Huckleberry Finn.